Senator Joyce Elliott

 A former member of the American Federation of Teachers and the National Commission on Writing in America's Schools and Colleges, Senator Elliott also served on the National Board for Professional Teaching Standards, the College Board of Trustees and the National Commission on the High School Senior Year.

-- Vice-Chair: JBC-PERSONNEL, EDUCATION COMMITTEE - SENATE, ALC-PERSONNEL
+- Vice-Chair: ALC-HIGHER EDUCATION SUBCOMMITTEE, EDUCATION COMMITTEE - SENATE, SENATE ETHICS COMMITTEE

 - JOINT BUDGET COMMITTEE - PRE-FISCAL SESSION BUDGET HEARINGS